Waylanders dev Gato Salvaje cuts ties with Chris Avellone after sexual assault allegations

 Avellone has been accused of sexual harassment and assault.
 Members of the industry have been speaking out this week against abusers, and Avellone is one of the most recognizable names.
 As a writer, he has worked on important games such as Fallout and Planescape: Torment.

 Gato notes that Avellone was working on Waylanders as a design contractor.
-His contract ended last week, but Gato is now going to evaluate his work and decide it will see implementation in the game.
+His contract ended last week, but Gato is now going to evaluate his work and decide if it will see implementation in the game.

 The team here at Gato Salvaje spent the past few days reading the stories shared online and reflecting.
 We have prepared the following statement with regards to the allegations made against Chris Avellone. pic.twitter.com/GTPjJcXfOs